“I have come that you may have life, life in all its fullness.” John 10:10

-As a ‘first steps’ experience away from home, every Year 7 pupil will attend a three day residential adventure at the Conway centre, North Wales in January.
-This is a crucial part of their first year in which pupils will have the opportunity to engage in outdoor activities, challenging themselves to overcome obstacles, developing crucial team work skills as well as reflecting upon their experiences and achievements and importantly reflecting upon who God is calling them to be.
+As a ‘first steps’ experience away from home, every Year 7 pupil will attend a three-day residential adventure at the Conway centre, North Wales in January.
+This is a crucial part of their first year in which pupils will have the opportunity to engage in outdoor activities, challenging themselves to overcome obstacles, developing crucial teamwork skills as well as reflecting upon their experiences and achievements and importantly reflecting upon who God is calling them to be.

 Your child will have regular opportunities to extend their learning outside of the classroom through curriculum linked projects during ‘SJP experience’ days held in the Summer Term, which will continue throughout their seven years at SJP.
 Working as a year group, pupils will be given additional opportunities to participate in workshops, trips and visits and as such pupils will complete activities which fall into one of 8 different ‘Experience’ areas; Spiritual, Volunteering, University, Career, Eco, Skill, Club and Residential.
 These areas are designed to allow our pupils to build relationships within our College Community as well as providing opportunities to impact upon our local community.